`

 -Harold J. Laski "The Challenge of Our Times," Autumn 1939

 "Surely we are justified in saying of our time: If you seek the monument to our folly, look about you.
 In our own day we have seen cities obliterated and ancient faiths stricken.
 We may well ask, in the words of Matthew, whether we are not faced with "great tribulation, such was not since the beginning of the world."
 We have for many years moved with a brash confidence that man had achieved a position of independence which rendered the ancient restraints needless.
-Now, in the first half of the twentieth century, at the height of modern progress, we behold unprecedented outbreaks of hatred and violence; we have seen whole nations desolated by war and turned into penal camps by their conquerors; we find half of mankind looking upon the other half as criminal.
+Now, in the first half of the twentieth century, at the height of modern progress, we behold unprecedented outbreaks of hared and violence; we have seen whole nations desolated by war and turned into penal camps by their conquerors; we find half of mankind looking upon the other half as criminal.
 Everywhere occur symptoms of mass psychosis.
 Most portentous of all, there appear diverging bases of value, so that our single planetary globe is mocked by worlds of different understanding.
 These signs of disintegration arouse fear, and fear leads to desperate unilateral efforts toward survival, which only forward the process."

 Richard M. Weaver